MicahElliott/dunnit/BACKLOG.md

 ## Later

+### [ ] Add person-aware feedback and collaboration rollups

+**Kind:** feature · **Effort:** M · **Area:** reports, navigator, people trackable

+Use the `@Name` references already captured in ledger entries to show who was worked with most during a selected period, gather person-scoped DONE/KUDOS/WIN evidence for feedback and end-of-year reviews, and compare sentiment or productivity signals across person-heavy days without changing the raw ledger format.

+Acceptance checks:

+- [ ] Navigator can filter a period by one or more people.
+- [ ] A report can show counts, categories, and linked evidence for a person.
+- [ ] Person-heavy days are visible as an aggregate without treating mention count alone as positive or negative sentiment.
+- [ ] Manual review confirms that the wording makes clear these are mentions, not an objective measure of relationship quality or performance.

 ### [ ] Investigate Turso sync and a SQLite-backed data model

 **Kind:** discovery · **Effort:** L · **Area:** storage, sync architecture